Main Stage

 3. Where are they going?

-At the Harmonica Jam, we often have to infer (A) and (C) from (B), the only thing present.
+At Harmonica Boogie, we often have to infer (A) and (C) from (B), the only thing present.
 But, without (A) your criticism may be too harsh, and without (C) your criticism may be just plain irrelevant.
 What's a poor critic to do?
 I don't know --that's why constructive criticism is a bit of an art form.

 If the criticism is too withering, then the act of practicing and uploading to the jam may cross the line from fun to stressful, discouraging people from participating.